camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Desired state

-You have reconfigured the existing Camunda deployment in `CAMUNDA_NAMESPACE_0` to point Zeebe to the export data to the temporary Elasticsearch instance that was previously created in **Step 2**.
+You have reconfigured the existing Camunda deployment in `CAMUNDA_NAMESPACE_SURVIVING` to point Zeebe to the export data to the temporary Elasticsearch instance that was previously created in **Step 2**.

 The outcome will be that Zeebe cluster is unblocked and can export data to Elasticsearch again.